 Additionally, the spouse receiving alimony has a continuing obligation to seek out vocational training or employment.
 If your former spouse finishes a degree or gets a high-paying job, the court may reconsider your duty to pay alimony.

 Finally, people who are planning to get married can avoid ever having make these payments by having their spouse sign a prenuptial agreement waiving the right to seek alimony.
 If a spouse signs this type of contract, he or she will not be awarded alimony after a divorce.
 For many people, this type of future security is worth an uncomfortable conversation even if neither spouse enters the marriage with substantial financial resources.

 At The Castro Law Firm, our knowledgeable Delaware alimony attorneys understand your concerns about your financial state after a divorce.
 Whether you are concerned about making ends meet or need help protecting your rights, our New Jersey and Delaware family law lawyers can guide you through every step of the separation and divorce process.

 If you would like more information about alimony, child support, prenuptial agreements or any other family law issue, visit The Castro Law Firm online at www.thecastrofirm.com.
-For a free consultation about your rights and obligations after a divorce, call us today at (302) 225-5700.
+For a consultation about your rights and obligations after a divorce, call us today at (302) 225-5700.